 Stewart Newman & Stella Crossley

-The Caterpillar is green with a humped thorax.
+This Caterpillar is green with a humped thorax.
 Initially it has a black hump and a black forked tail.
-Later it becomes plain green with small white dots over the body, and two narrow yellow lines along the back.
+Later it becomes plain green with small pale dots over the body, and two narrow yellow lines along the back.
 It feeds on the foliage various species of Australian native trees in MONIMIACEAE including :

 and various other subtropical trees in LAURACEAE including :